Tanzu-Solutions-Engineering/tkg-lab/docs/baseline-lab-setup/one-step.md

 Ensure that your copy of `params.yaml` indicates your IaaS as `aws`, `azure` or `vsphere` appropriately.

-## Ensure credentials-velero file is in keys directory

-Ensure the credentials-velero file is in keys directory as per [Install Velero and Setup Nightly Backup on Management Cluster](../mgmt-cluster/10_velero_mgmt.md)

 ## Azure Only - Configure the Azure CLI and Accept the TKG Azure Base Image License

 Ensure the `az` CLI is installed and configured.
 The deploy all script will use `az` to deploy TKG.